-- During COVID, you must bring and wear an N95 mask fully covering your nose and mouth.
-We can provide an N95 if you do not have.
-Also keep your distance and wash/sanitize your hands often.
+- During COVID, all Clients and Volunteers MUST wear an N95 mask fully covering your nose and mouth.
+We can provide an N95 if you do not have one.
+Also keep socially distanced and wash/sanitize your hands before and after your workday.

 - Wear comfortable and appropriate clothing that you don’t mind getting dirty or stained and is not offensive or objectionable.
 Also layer up as you could be in and out of the house a lot.

 Volunteers must be at least 16 years old of age to participate in any volunteer activities.
 Volunteers who are below 18 years of age, require a parent/guardian to co-sign the Liability Waiver and are not allowed to operate any high-power tools (i.e. circular saw, nail gun) or participate in any other hazardous activity.